StinkyMilo/Prosetta/Frontend/docs/AbsoluteValue.md

 by Milo Jacobs\n
 I was first place in the golf tournament with -15 points!
 Chris was second.
 He had 15 points.
-I'm a professional, abs first, abs second!
+I'm a professional, the absolute first in my class, and Chris is the absolute second!
 `"
 output-method='console'></editor>